-B. Claims Against Libya
+A. Claims Against Libya - Third Libya Claims Program

-As part of the process toward normalization of diplomatic relations, the United States and Libyan Governments concluded an agreement on August 14, 2008 which included a provision for the settlement of U.S. nationals' claims against Libya arising out of certain terrorist incidents occurring prior to June 30, 2006.
-Claims Settlement Agreement Between the United States of America and the Great Socialist People's Libyan Arab Jamahiriya, 2008 U.S.T.
-Lexis 72.
+As part of the process toward normalization of diplomatic relations, the United States and Libyan Governments concluded an agreement on August 14, 2008, that included a provision for the settlement of U.S. nationals' claims against Libya arising out of certain terrorist incidents occurring prior to June 30, 2006.
+Claims Settlement Agreement Between the United States of America and the Great Socialist People's Libyan Arab Jamahiriya, U.S.-Libya, Aug.
+14, 2008, T.I.A.S.
+No. 08-814.
 The Agreement provided for a lump-sum payment of \$1.5 billion in settlement of all claims of U.S. nationals arising out of these incidents.
-By letter dated December 11, 2008, U.S.